Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

 \subsubsection{Main ideas: fully connected diagrams}

 Consider a diagram $\cal G$ for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$ that is fully connected in the sense defined above, and that contributes at large $N$ and small $\lambda$.
 Our main point can be illustrated using diagrams without self-energy insertions, and so we start by discussing this case.
 Let $v$ be the number of vertices.
 Evaluation of the diagram involves energy integrals (integration over $L+2v$ single-site energies) and time integrals (integration over the mean and relative time coordinates for each vertex).
+For the example shown in Fig.~\ref{fig:KtoP}(c), $L=2$ and $v=2$.

 We start with the relative time integrals.
-For the example illustrated in Fig.~\ref{fig:vertex} this gives
+With energy labels for single-site propagators as illustrated in Fig.~\ref{fig:vertex}, integration over the relative time coordinate at one vertex gives

 and so ensures energy conservation in the scattering process at this vertex.
-The energy integrals then reduce to integration over $L$ values for the site energies at $t=0$ and integration over $v$ energy transfers at the vertices, with an integrand that is independent of the mean time coordinates of the vertices.
-Similarly, the integrals over the mean time coordinates are independent of energies, and so the time and energy integrals factorise.
+Integrals on the mean times of each vertex are independent of site energies, so that the integrals on mean times and on energies factorise.